 Speaking up is about anything that gets in the way of doing a great job.
-Whether it is linked to patient care, systems, processes, your experiences at work, or something else:
+Whether you think of it as speaking up, raising concerns or whistleblowing, whether it is linked to patient care, systems, processes, your experiences at work, or something else:

 YOUR VOICE MATTERS.
 BE HEARD.
 TOGETHER WE CAN MAKE A DIFFERENCE.

 When things go wrong, we think something might go wrong, or when things are good but could be even better, it is important that we all feel able to say something, confident that we will be listened to and that it will be used as an opportunity for learning and improvement.

 Our Freedom to Speak Up Vision: “We are committed to promoting an open and transparent culture across the organisation to ensure that all members of staff experience a compassionate climate where they are confident to speak up and everyone can learn.”